907sjl/referrals_powerbi/README.md

 ### Referral Milestone Table
 ![Referral Milestone query steps](images/referral_milestone_steps.jpg)
 **Referral Milestone** is a pivoted transformation of the referral process milestones into a vertical fact table rather than a horizontal list of milestone attributes.
 Doing so grants the ability to filter visuals on specific milestones and apply the same measure across one or more selected milestones.
-This data structure also allows different dimension values to be placed side by side in bar chart visualizations for comparison.
+Using this data structure also simplifies the use of bar charts to place different milestones side by side for comparison.

 Pivoting a horizontal list of milestone columns into a vertical fact table results in a simplified data model in that there are fewer dimensions playing a single role.
 There is a single relationship between the dimension table and the fact table instead of multiple sub-class dimensions of age category.